Romania: Top court annuls presidential election results – DW – 12/06/2024

 Sudden surge for Putin proponent baffled observers

-Georgescu, an independent candidate who declared zero campaign spending, was polling in single digits soon before the vote, but surged to just under 23% of the vote.
+Georgescu, an independent candidate who declared zero campaign spending, was polling in single digits soon before the election, but surged to just under 23% of the vote.

 Lasconi was next on just over 19%.
 Turnout was low, as usual in Romania, at 52%.